Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 ## How the conventional algorithm works
 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/conventional-phrase-search-algo.png)

-This algorithm (taken from Information Retrieval: Implementing and Evaluating Search Engines) analyzes one document at a time, so the `nextPhrase` function needs to be called for each document in the intersection of document ids in the index.
+This algorithm (taken from Information Retrieval: Implementing and Evaluating Search Engines) analyzes one document at a time, so the `nextPhrase` function needs to be called for each document in the intersection of document IDs in the index.

 Description (also taken from the book): Locates the first occurrence of a phrase after a given position.
 The function calls the `next(t, i)` method which returns the next position `t` after the position `i`.
 Similar to `prev(t, i)`.